jeffscottlevine/aws-monitor-root/README.md

 ## Additional notes

-NOTE FOR CLOUDFORMATION STACKETS: If you intend to deploy this template as part of a CloudFormation StackSet, please keep the StackSet name short.
+NOTE FOR CLOUDFORMATION STACKSETS: If you intend to deploy this template as part of a CloudFormation StackSet, please keep the StackSet name short.
 If you use a long StackSet name, the resource names will exceed the 64 character limit and will cause